lwiest/SolvingTantrix/README.md

 This made me curious:

-* How many solutions are possible for a given number of tiles and loop color?
+* How many solutions are possible for a given set of tiles and loop color?
 * Would mean more tiles more solutions?
 * Or fewer?